ibexa/documentation-developer/docs/guide/design_engine.md

 !!! caution

-    After creating a new folder in `Resources/views/themes/` you need to clear Symfony cache `bin/console cache:clear`, even if you are working in the dev environment.
+    After creating a new folder either in `app/Resources/views/themes/` or your bundle's `Resources/views/themes/` directory you need to clear Symfony cache (`bin/console cache:clear`), even if you are working in the dev environment.

 - **Design**: A collection of themes.